- When to use partitions

 - Dropping partitions

 Partitions are smaller physical parts of large fact and dimension tables.
-When used with fact tables, partitions provide the first layer of sorting when you ingest data.
+Partitions provide the first layer of sorting when you ingest data.
 Data is sorted in storage by partition first, and then pruned and sorted by the primary index definition next.
-When new data is ingested into a fact table, Firebolt saves rows automatically in the appropriate partition.
+When new data is ingested into a table, Firebolt saves rows automatically in the appropriate partition.

 Partitions are particularly useful to simplify table maintenance by allowing you to drop partitions and delete rows in bulk.
 For example, consider a transaction table with an average of approximately 150,000 transactions a day, which you partition by month.
 At the end of each month, you can run ALTER TABLE…DROP PARTITION to delete the last month’s data, and then INSERT to update the fact table with the most recent month’s data.